Multiaxis machining

-Multiaxis machining is a manufacturing process that involves tools that move in 4 or more directions and are used to manufacture parts out of metal or other materials by milling away excess material, by water jet cutting or by laser cutting.
+Multiaxis machining is a manufacturing process that involves tools that move in 4 or more directions and are used to manufacture parts out of metal or other materials by removing excess material through milling, water jet cutting, or laser cutting.
 This type of machining was originally performed mechanically on large complex machines.
 These machines operated on 4, 5, 6, and even 12 axes which were controlled individually via levers that rested on cam plates.
 The cam plates offered the ability to control the tooling device, the table in which the part is secured, as well as rotating the tooling or part within the machine.
 Due to the machines size and complexity it took extensive amounts of time to set them up for production.
-Once computer numerically controlled machining was introduced it provided a faster, more efficient method for machining complex parts.
+Once computer numerically controlled (CNC) machining was introduced it provided a faster, more efficient method for machining complex parts.

-Typical CNC tools support translation in 3 axis; multiaxis machines also support rotation around one or multiple axis.
-5-axis machines are commonly used in industry in which the workpiece is translated linearly along three axes (typically x, y, and z) and the tooling spindle is capable of rotation about an addition 2 axes.
+Typical CNC tools support translation in three axes; multiaxis machines also support rotation around one or multiple axes.
+Five-axis machines are commonly used in industry in which the workpiece is translated linearly along three axes (typically x, y, and z) and the tooling spindle is capable of rotation about an additional two axes.

-There are now many CAM (computer aided manufacturing) software systems available to support multiaxis machining including software that can automatically convert 3-axis toolpaths into 5-axis toolpaths.
-Prior to the advancement of Computer Aided Manufacturing, transferring information from design to production often required extensive manual labor, generating errors and resulting in wasted time and material.
+There are now many computer aided manufacturing (CAM) software systems available to support multiaxis machining including software that can automatically convert three-axis toolpaths into five-axis toolpaths.
+Prior to the advancement of CAM, transferring information from design to production often required extensive manual labor, generating errors and resulting in wasted time and material.

 There are three main components to multiaxis machines: